 Oceans are vast and contain too many creatures with stingers or sharp teeth to list.
-However, a few creatures have particularly frequent and/or dangerous interactions with humans.
-Many of these live in warm, shallow water where swimmers and snorkelers are likely to encounter them.
+However, some creatures have particularly frequent or dangerous interactions with humans.
+Many of these animals live in warm, shallow water where swimmers and snorkelers are likely to encounter them.

 Stingray stings usually cause intense pain, nausea, weakness, and fainting.
-In rare cases, the victim might have trouble breathing or even die.
+In rare cases, a person who is stung might have trouble breathing or even die.

 Jellyfish, anemones, and corals all have tentacles.
 Each tentacle is covered with individual stingers called nematocysts.
-Jellyfish fire their venomous stingers into prey and sometimes into the legs of swimmers.
+Jellyfish generally fire their venomous stingers into prey, but sometimes they come into contact with swimmers.

 California cones are snails that have a venom-injecting tooth.
 When a person picks up a cone, it responds by poking its tooth into the offender.

 Reactions include swelling, numbness, blurred vision, and respiratory failure.
 In rare instances, a person may experience cardiac arrest.

 The blue-ringed octopus of Australia is one of the most dangerous marine animals.
 Its venomous saliva contains a neurotoxin that leads to respiratory failure and paralysis.
 When agitated, its blue rings pulsate, signaling that a bite is coming.
 According to the University of Sydney, one blue-ringed octopus has enough venom to paralyze 10 adult humans.

 Large fish, such as sharks and barracudas, can inflict sizeable bite wounds.
 Although such bites are rare, these fish can dismember or even kill humans.

 The best way to protect yourself is to stay out of the way of marine life.
-When you go to the beach, read any posted warning signs about jellyfish or other dangerous marine life in the area.
+When you go to the beach, read any posted warning signs about jellyfish or other dangerous marine life.

-Stay away from fishing boats and stay out of the water if you are bleeding; blood can attract sharks from up to a mile away.
+Stay away from fishing boats and stay out of the water if you’re bleeding.
+Blood can attract sharks from up to a mile away.
 If you see a shark, leave the water as quickly and calmly as possible.

 If you’re walking in shallow water, shuffling your feet can help you avoid stepping directly on an animal.
 The animal might also feel you coming and get out of the way.

 Don’t touch any marine animals, even if they are dead.
 This includes pieces of them.
 A lone tentacle can still be dangerous.

 Clothing can help protect you against stings from creatures and scratches from coral.
 Chemicals on your skin can trigger jellyfish to release their stingers.
 Even something as sheer as pantyhose or a special type of sunscreen can form a barrier between your skin chemicals and the jellyfish.
 Wearing shoes in the water is also a good idea.
-However, keep in mind that many spiny creatures can cut through a shoe or wetsuit.
+However, keep in mind that some creatures have spines that can pierce a shoe or wetsuit.

 A venomous creature might be lurking under a rock or in a crevice.